horse with sunrise

 Did you know?

 • For every 5 adult horses grazing, only 1 will need treatment.
-This means that when we worm every horse without looking at their infection levels or risk factors, 4 out of 5 horses are wormed unnecessarily1.
+This means that when we deworm horses without checking their parasite risk, 4 out of 5 horses are wormed unnecessarily1.

-• Parasites aren’t all bad; it is beneficial to maintain a low level of sensitive worms called ‘refugia’ on the pasture.
+• Parasites aren’t all bad and it is impossible to prevent horses being exposed to worms when they are grazing.
+It is beneficial to maintain a low level of worms called ‘refugia’ on the pasture.

 Read more